fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 children: _buildOptions(currentQuestion)
 ```

-_I think it makes it slightly easier to follow the application flow if you use
+_I think it makes it slightly easier to follow the application flow, if using
 parameters in such cases, instead of accessing the properties directly._

+Try it out!
-Run the application an click the buttons.
+Run the application and click the buttons.

-We now have changing UI 🥳.
+We now have a changing UI 🥳.

 The call to `setState` results in the UI being rebuilt.
 The method is only available within the State object of a StatefulWidget.

 [Check your progress](https://github.com/fluttered-book/quiz/tree/main/lib/quiz_screen2.dart)

-# Next question
+### Next question

 Now we need a button to progress through the questions.
 Add: